Getting Around Istanbul: How To Use Public Transport in Istanbul

 Istanbul is a really easy city to navigate, but it’s also huge.
-It also spans two continents, Europe and Asia, separated by the Golden Horn which connects to the Bosphorus Strait.
+It also spans two continents, Europe and Asia, separated by the Golden Horn harbour, which connects to the Bosphorus Strait.

 These two sides and the varying modes of transport can make getting around Istanbul confusing.